pylowt/writing-an-interpreter-in-csharp/README.md

 This project is the HamsterLang interpreter, a C# implementation following the principles laid out in Thorsten Ball's *"[Writing An Interpreter In Go]"*.
 **Thorsten's book is excellent and I highly recommend everyone check it out and purchase it!**

-HamsterLang is named after the iconic hamster sketch from Fawlty Towers.
 The project is currently in its developmental stages, primarily serving as a way to enhance my proficiency with C#.

 **Current Status: In Development**